WebFiori/docs/introduction.md

 ### Background Tasks

-WebFiori's scheduler system empowers developers to automate background tasks, enhancing application efficiency.
+WebFiori's scheduler system allows developers to automate background tasks, enhancing application efficiency.
 This functionality ensures seamless execution of essential processes, even in the absence of user interaction.
-The Key Benefits of the system includes:
+The key benefits of the system includes:

 * **Automated Workflows**: Schedule repetitive tasks to run at predefined intervals, eliminating manual intervention and fostering operational efficiency.
 * **Enhanced Reliability**: Guarantee the timely execution of crucial processes regardless of user activity, ensuring data integrity and task completion.